jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 We have, apparently, a simple task on our hands.
 If you were to count up with a single hand, how high could you count?
 5, right?
-You just use every finger as digits, allowing you to count as high as 5, but is it the best we can do?
+You just use every finger as digits, allowing you to count as high as 5, but is this the best we can do?
 No.
 We can do way better than that.

 Imagine you have 3 lightbulbs in front of you.
 How many distinct ways can you